choronz/gateway/scripts/README.md

 # Scripts Directory

-This directory contains various testing and utility scripts for the Helicone Router project.
+This directory contains various testing and utility scripts for the Helicone AI Gateway project.

 ## Contents